 Hulk Rating: /10

 This film was added to my The Great Hammer-Amicus Blogathon with Barry from Cinematic Catharsis.
 Other posts with this cast include Dracula A.D.
 1972 and Tales from the Crypt with Peter Cushing.
-This film was scripted by Robert Bloch who wrote Psycho, with the making of this movie reviewed in 2012’s Hitchcock biopic HERE.
 Britt Ekland starred in this guest post of The Man with the Golden Gun, The Love Boat and Fantasy Island.
 Charlotte Rampling starred in Henry VIII and his Six Wives.
-Barbara Parkins starred in these two, and Hotel.
+Barbara Parkins starred in Hotel.
 Richard Todd and Herbert Lom starred in Dorian Gray, Murder She Wrote and Thriller.
 Herbert Lom stars in The Man from U.N.C.L.E, The Five Daughters Affair S3 Ep28 and 29/ The Karate Killers and The Ladykillers.